Appendix 1: Summary of Privacy Rights under the GDPR (Regulation (EU) 2016/679) and the Data Protection Act 2018

 Locke Lord LLP and Locke Lord (UK) LLP (jointly “Locke Lord,” the “Firm” or “we”) understand how important your privacy and the protection of your personal data and information is to you.
 The following Global Privacy Policy explains how we use and protect personal data and information that we collect, store, transfer, and otherwise process.

-If (i) our processing of your personal data is subject to the GDPR (as hereinafter defined) or (ii) you are a resident of California, and your personal information is subject to the privacy laws and regulations of California, the additional provisions of each of Appendix 1 (the “GDPR Privacy Rights Summary”) and Appendix 2 (the “CCPA Privacy Policy”) shall also apply, respectively.
+If (i) our processing of your personal data is subject to the GDPR (as hereinafter defined) or (ii) you are a resident of California, and your personal information is subject to the privacy laws and regulations of California, the additional provisions of each of Appendix 1 (the “GDPR Privacy Rights Summary”) or Appendix 2 (the “CCPA Privacy Policy”) shall also apply, respectively.
 To the extent the provisions of this Global Privacy Policy conflict or are inconsistent with the provisions set out in the applicable Appendix, the provisions in that Appendix shall control.

 If you have any questions regarding this Global Privacy Policy or do not feel that your concerns have been addressed, please direct your questions through the “How to Contact Us” section at the end of this Privacy Policy.